 Most Animal Cell-Based Products are Animal Drugs

 Most animal cell-based products meet the legal definition of “drug” because they are intended to treat, control, or prevent a disease or other condition — such as osteoarthritis — or to affect the structure or function of the body — such as improving fertility.
 Therefore, FDA regulates these products as animal drugs.
 The same laws and regulations that apply to other animal drugs also apply to animal cell-based drugs.
 FDA must review and approve cell-based drugs before companies can legally market them.

 The pre-market review is integral to FDA’s ability to protect animal and public health.
 During the review, the agency evaluates information submitted by the drug sponsor to make sure the animal drug is safe and effective for its intended use and that the drug is properly manufactured and adequately labeled and packaged.
 (A drug sponsor is the person, company, university, or other entity working to get a drug approved.)
 If FDA determines that the data show the animal drug is safe, effective, and high-quality, the agency approves the drug for the uses listed on the label.

 Unapproved Animal Drugs

 An animal cell-based drug that is marketed without FDA approval is an unapproved animal drug.
 It is illegal to market an unapproved cell-based drug because it hasn’t gone through the required FDA pre-market review and approval process.
-Unapproved cell-based products may not be safe, effective, properly manufactured, or properly labeled.
-Currently, no animal cell-based products are FDA-approved.
+Unapproved cell-based drugs may not be safe, effective, properly manufactured, or adequately labeled or packaged.
+Currently, no animal cell-based drugs are FDA-approved.

 In June 2015, FDA issued a guidance for industry (GFI #218), which discusses the approval requirements for animal cell-based products that meet the legal definition of a “drug” and how the agency intends to regulate them.

 FDA also sent a letter to all U.S. veterinary schools informing them of the June 2015 guidance.
 As FDA stated in the letter, veterinary schools that manufacture, market, or investigate animal cell-based products should be aware of the regulatory requirements and their responsibilities regarding these products.